Does buying a pre-owned property differ from buying a new build house?

 - A homebuyers report

-Before purchasing a property it is important to fully investigate the condition of the property beyond just walking around and observing.
-Many of the facts taken into consideration on the condition of the property can’t actually be seen.
-The mortgage survey investigates the condition of the property.
-This type of survey can reveal a great deal of information on the property condition and potential issues in both the short and long term.
-These surveys highlight differing levels of information about the property to help both the buyer and lender make informed decisions.
-By selecting the most appropriate property survey, many potential problems associated with buying the property can be avoided.
+Before purchasing a property, it is essential to investigate its condition beyond just walking around and observing fully.
+Many facts about the property’s condition can’t be seen.
+The mortgage survey examines the state of the property.
+This type of survey can reveal much information on the property’s condition and potential short- and long-term issues.
+These surveys highlight differing levels of information about the property to help the buyer and lender make informed decisions.
+By selecting the most appropriate property survey, many potential property buying problems can be avoided.

 Why is the survey a benefit to you?

-The mortgage valuation is really a benefit to the lender of the funds, whereas the survey is for the benefit of the purchaser of the property.
-At Harrison’s Solicitors, we would always advise on obtaining a full structural survey on pre-owned or older properties.
-This type of report is extremely useful as it provides an in-depth analysis of the overall condition of the property including defects, repairs and maintenance issues.
-The process of buying a house is one of the biggest commitments you will make, so it is essential if you to want to avoid unnecessary costs that you are fully aware of any repairs and maintenance issues however large or small.
+The mortgage valuation is a benefit to the lender of the funds, whereas the survey is for the use of the purchaser of the property.
+At Harrison’s Solicitors, we always advise obtaining a complete structural survey on pre-owned or older properties.
+This type of report is beneficial as it provides an in-depth analysis of the property’s overall condition, including defects, repairs and maintenance issues.
+Buying a house is one of the most significant commitments you will make, so you must avoid unnecessary costs that you are fully aware of any repairs and maintenance issues, however large or small.

 When it comes to newer property, a valuation survey may suffice.
-However with older properties, those that are over fifty years old for example, it may be prudent to have a full structural survey completed.
+However, with older properties, for example, it may be prudent to complete a full structural survey for those over fifty years old.
 This will help identify potential concerns that may be hiding beneath the surface.
-At this stage, you could either renegotiate the price to allow the work to be completed or even ask the seller to have this done before you buy the property.
-In some instances, however, the sale price of the property may already reflect the work that needs to be completed.
+At this stage, you could either renegotiate the price to allow the work to be completed or even ask the seller to do this before you buy the property.
+In some instances, however, the property’s sale price may already reflect the work that needs to be completed.

-It is crucial that you choose a conveyancing solicitor you feel comfortable working with for your house purchase or sale.
+Choosing a conveyancing solicitor you feel comfortable working with for your house purchase or sale would be best.
 They act as a trusted intermediary between you, the seller and your mortgage lender.

 New build property transactions

 The process is different when you are buying directly from a developer.
-There is normally a limited time to agree and exchange contracts.
-The developer will reserve the property on the expectation that you instruct a solicitor and arrange for a mortgage for a non-refundable holding deposit.
+There is usually a limited time to agree and exchange contracts.
+The developer will reserve the property if you instruct a solicitor and arrange for a mortgage for a non-refundable holding deposit.
 This is often set to only four weeks.
-Each property builder has their own particular deadline for property contract exchange.
+Each property builder has a particular deadline for property contract exchange.
 If you do not achieve this exchange deadline, you may lose the fees paid to reserve the property and the property itself.
-The level of flexibility for the reservation period though is linked to the buoyancy of the housing market in the area that you are buying.
+The reservation period’s flexibility level is linked to the buoyancy of the housing market in your buying area.
 At Harrison’s, our experience is to work to deadlines when they are set to avoid penalties.

-It is common that many new property developers strongly push their own solicitors onto prospective buyers for the conveyancing transaction.
-One of the most common reasons for this is linked to the eagerness to get the property sale through as quickly as possible.
-By using their selected conveyancing firm will help them achieve this goal.
-Being represented by a conveyancing solicitor who is primarily acting in the interests of the developer is never a strong position to be in as a buyer.
+Many new property developers are expected to firmly push their solicitors onto prospective buyers for the conveyancing transaction.
+One of the most common reasons for this is the eagerness to get the property sale through as quickly as possible.
+Using their selected conveyancing firm will help them achieve this goal.
+Being represented by a conveyancing solicitor primarily acting in the developer’s interests is never a solid position to be in as a buyer.
 At Harrison’s Solicitors, our specialist new build conveyancers use their knowledge and expertise to act in the interests of you and you alone through the complex conveyancing process for a new build home.

 These added issues can include the following:

-- There is every chance that when buying a new build property purchase that it has not been completely built.
-This can be very complex as often you are committing to a buying a new build property on the strength on what you have seen in the show home.
+- When buying a new building property, it may not have been entirely built.
+This can be very complex as you often commit to purchasing a new build property based on what you have seen in the show home.

 - Reporting on Local Authority searches and other relevant checks

-- Checking the road and drainage adoption process has been correctly followed to, to prevent future problems
+- Checking the road and drainage adoption process has been correctly followed to prevent future problems

-- Preparing and submitting the application to the Land Registry
+- Preparing and applying to the Land Registry

-- Completing the conveyancing process to the deadlines agreed and safeguard your transaction from potential penalties
+- You are completing the conveyancing process to the agreed-upon deadlines and safeguarding your transaction from potential penalties.

 - Registering ownership and informing the mortgage company of this